darcyabjones/EffectorP-2.0/README.md

 You can submit secreted fungal proteins to the webserver at http://effectorp.csiro.au/.

 Alternatively, you can install EffectorP on your machine to run it locally.
 For detailed installation instructions see here: http://effectorp.csiro.au/software.html

+#### About this fork

+This fork just allows users to provide weka and emboss as separate packages to the distribution.
+To add Weka, download Weka 3.8.1 and point the environment variable `WEKA38` to the directory containing the `weka.jar` file.

+To add emboss, just make sure that `pepstats` is available somewhere on your `PATH`.